 There are so many things to do in Toronto, the city was basically built for entertainment with new events and festivals happening almost constantly.
 This Toronto travel guide will have you fully prepared for a short or long weekend Toronto trip.

-So whether you’re on a cross-Canada road trip or visiting for the weekend I’m sharing a detailed itinerary for a Toronto trip in 1-4 days plus what to do in Toronto on each day to maximize your time.
+So whether you’re on a cross-Canada road trip or visiting as a weekend trip to Toronto I’m sharing a detailed itinerary for a Toronto trip in 1-4 days plus what to do in Toronto on each day to maximize your time.

 Best Time to Visit Toronto

 Toronto experiences four distinct seasons and while the city has constant activities to do through all of them it’s best to visit during the off-peak tourist season.
 You’ll find most tourists crowding the city and locals pouring off of the patios in the summer (June-August).

 Summers can reach above 30°C or higher with the humidity while spring and fall temperatures are around 5°-15°C. Winters can be brutally cold or mild with temperatures reaching as low as -25°C (or colder if it’s a bad winter!).
 Toronto also gets a fair amount of snow.